-- You must adequately assess antipsychotic class safety concerns including hyperglycemia, leucopenia/neutropenia/agranulocytosis, orthostatic hypotension/bradycardia/syncope, QTc prolongation, akathisia and other extrapyramidal symptoms, weight gain, and somnolence. - All clinical protocols for products developed in the Division of Psychiatry Products, whatever the indication, must include a prospective assessment for suicidal ideation and behavior.
+- Antipsychotic class safety concerns including hyperglycemia, leucopenia/neutropenia/agranulocytosis, orthostatic hypotension/bradycardia/syncope, QTc prolongation, akathisia and other extrapyramidal symptoms, weight gain, and somnolence. - All clinical protocols for products developed in the Division of Psychiatry Products, whatever the indication, must include a prospective assessment for suicidal ideation and behavior.
 These assessments would need to be included in every clinical protocol, at every planned visit, and in every phase of development.

-All adverse events must be monitored until symptom resolution or until the condition stabilizes.
+The protocol must include monitoring of all adverse events until symptom resolution or until the condition stabilizes.